abnermtj/tp/docs/DeveloperGuide.md

 <a id="user-sesh"></a>
 ####  4.2.1.1 UserSession<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-One of the classes is UserSession which contains the main loop of the program.
+One of the classes is `UserSession` which contains the main loop of the program.
 Below is the class in UML.
 ![usersessionclass](https://i.ibb.co/C9s21vk/usersessionclass.png)
 Image 3: User Session class fields and methods

-The constructor of this class calls the constructors of the required objects used by CheatLogs.
+The constructor of this class calls the constructors of the required objects used by **CheatLogs**.
 Method calls from these objects are later called in the `start()` method.

 The main loop of the program is in `runProgramSequence()`.
-Every loop it reads and parses user input, which is then used to create a executable Command object which encapsulates all the necessary information needed to execute the command.
+Every loop it reads and parses user input, which is then used to create an executable `Command` object which encapsulates all the necessary information needed to execute the command.
 After execution, it handles potential exceptions thrown.
-Lastly it saves the file between every command.
+Lastly, it saves the file between every command.

 When exiting the program, the `exit` command ensures all objects that require manual closing are closed.

-Below is a sequence diagram of the events occuring in a valid command.
+Below is a sequence diagram of the events occurring in a valid command.

 ![User-Session](https://i.ibb.co/ryM7jR4/User-Session.png)

-A single instance of common objects are usually created in `UserSession`, such as `Ui` and `Printer` objects.
+A single instance of common objects is usually created in `UserSession`, such as `Ui` and `Printer` objects.
 These common objects are injected into other objects that need them via the class constructor instead of static methods.
 The `Ui` and `Printer` helper classes which provide an organized way to read and write data.